BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 ## Updates to the commands and packages list

   Additional commands/packages or updates to the existing ones have to be requested to BPLIM's Team.

+## Build a container to fine tune your statistical packages

+  You can use Singularity containers in the server.
+To do so please send us the definition file so we build the image and put it on your working area.
+  You can find detailed information on Singularity containers at [https://sylabs.io/](https://sylabs.io/).
+We provide some notes in the Appendix

 # Allowed outputs